How to Eat Healthy While Traveling: A List of Healthy Restaurants in Airports

 - Real Food Daily is a vegan and vegetarian friendly in Terminal 4

-Find Healthy Snacks in news shops
+Find Healthy Snacks in Airport News Shops

+Hudson Newsstand, among other airport news shops, are great for grabbing healthy snacks before catching your flight.
 The trick to healthy snacking is finding low calorie, low fat, low sodium, and high protein foods to keep you full.
 Feeling full/satisfied when traveling is important because your next meal/snack may be unknown.